Lodging Type: Hotel

 Highlights of Axum include the Archaeological Museum of Axum; the Cathedral of St Mary of Zion, believed to be the last resting place of the original Ark of the Covenant; and the famous Stele Field, believed to have been carved in the 4th century AD.

-To request availability / quotation, add Yared Zema International Hotel, Axum, to your list.
+To find out more, or request a quotation, add Yared Zema International Hotel, Axum, to your list of favourites.

 Once the capital of the Axumite Empire, Axum, also known as Aksum, was once a major trading centre with ties to Persia, Arabia, India and Rome.
 The Empire’s heyday was from the 1st to the 7th centuries AD, during which time the kingdom became known as Ethiopia.
 In ...